ome/omero-documentation/training/managingYourData.rst

 .. image:: graphx/managingyourdata_4.png

-..Comment(Screenshot 4: showing a the attachments panel view with the range of attachments in the system).
+..
+COMMENT:Screenshot 4: showing a the attachments panel view with the range of attachments in the system.

 Tags